piotay/PFB-LOLA-seq/notes.md

   >`chr1	65418	71585	OR4F5`
   > `chr1	450739	451678	OR4F29`

+### Step 3.2: Annotate the Peaks
-recieve file from nathan, do `bedtools closest -d -a nate_file -b gene_annotations`
+Using the peaks generated from step 2, we determined which genes these peaks are closest to using BedTools `bedtools closest -d -a nate_file -b gene_annotations`

+We next wrote two python scripts to help format the output from the `bedtoosl closest` tool.
-`format_closest_overlap.py` on the output of bedtools closest, then run `define_distance.py`
+We used `format_closest_overlap.py` on the output of bedtools closest, then `define_distance.py` to call the peaks as either "distal" from the gene or "promoter" if the peak is directly overlapping the called gene.

-output from this file is sent back to nate for scATAC pipeline
+The output from this file is the final peak annotations file, and is the final piece of our input for the scATAC pipeline!